-High-resolution maps of earth surface deformation, which are becoming available through the NASA UAVSAR program, are available in public archives for scientific interpretation, but primarily as bulky downloads.
-Selection through browsers and initial exploratory analysis have been tedious.
+High-resolution maps of earth surface deformation are available in public archives for scientific interpretation, but primarily as bulky downloads.
+The NASA UAVSAR archive of airborne radar interferograms delivers very high resolution (approximately seven meter ground pixels) and so makes problems of remote file handling the more pressing.
+Data exploration, requiring data selection and exploratory analysis have been tedious.
 QuakeSim has implemented an archive of UAVSAR data in a web service and browser system based on GeoServer (http://geoserver.org).
 This supports a variety of services that supply consistent maps, raster image data, and GIS objects including standard earthquake faults.
 Browsing the database is supported by initially displaying GIS-referenced thumbnail images of the radar displacement maps.
 Access is also provided to image metadata and links for full file downloads, when desired.
 One of the most widely used features is the QuakeSim Line-Of-Sight profile tool, which calculates the radar-observed displacement (from an unwrapped interferogram product) along a line specified through a web browser.
-Displacement values along a cross section are updated to a plot on the screen as the user interactively redefines the endpoints of the line and the sampling density.
+Displacement values along a profile are updated to a plot on the screen as the user interactively redefines the endpoints of the line and the sampling density.
 The profile and also a plot of the ground height are available as ascii text files for further examination, without any need to download the full radar file.
 Additional tools allow the user to select a polygon overlapping the radar displacement image, specify a downsampling rate, and extract a modest sized grid of observations for display or for inversion, for example with the QuakeSim Simplex inversion tool which estimates a consistent fault geometry and slip model.